-- 20. A common version has been filed by all the opposite parties in which they have admitted the execution of Exhibit A2 agreement.
+20. A common version has been filed by all the opposite parties in which they have admitted the execution of Exhibit A1 agreement.
 Their case is that, due to unforeseen circumstances the construction could not be completed.
 According to them the delay was on account of labour issues, escalation of price of construction materials due to global recession, changes in building rules and statutes, all of which according to them, constitute force majeure conditions.
 They have a further case that omission on the part of the complainant to make timely payments has also contributed to the delay.
-According to them, the opposite parties are taking all necessary steps to complete the construction of the apartment in a time bound manner. - 21.
-Though the opposite parties have pleaded force majeure conditions as the reason for not completing the construction as agreed in Exhibit A2, absolutely no evidence has been adduced by the opposite parties in support of
+According to them, the opposite parties are taking all necessary steps to complete the construction of the apartment in a time bound manner.

-Though some sweeping allegations have been made the said contentions. disputing the genuineness of the documents produced by the complainant, the contentions have not been pursued during the trial.
-The complainant has also not been cross examined on any of the disputed aspects.
-Exhibits A3 to A7 are receipts issued by the Managing Director of the 1st opposite party.
+21. Though the opposite parties have pleaded force majeure conditions as the reason for not completing the construction as agreed in Exhibit A1, absolutely no evidence has been adduced by the opposite parties in support of the said contentions.
+Though some sweeping allegations have been made disputing the genuineness of the documents produced by the complainants, the contentions have not been pursued during the trial.
+Disputed aspects were not raised during cross examination of PW1.
+A2 and A3, are original receipts issued by the Managing Director of the 1st opposite party.
 The opposite parties have no case that the said documents were not issued by them.
 In fact, the said documents were all marked without any objection from their counsel, on consent.
-The said receipts account for payment of an amount of Rs.74,00,000/-(Rupees Seventy Four Lakhs).
-Since payment of the said amount of Rs.74,00,000/-(Rupees Seventy Four Lakhs) is not in dispute the statement of the complainant on oath, that the total amount paid by the complainant to the opposite parties is Rs.74,00,000/-(Rupees Seventy four Lakhs), stands proved.
+The said receipts account for payment of an amount of Rs.40,00,000/-(Rupees Forty Lakhs).
+According to the complainants, the balance amount of Rs.40,00,000/-(Rupees Forty Lakhs) was paid by raising the said amount through a loan from the Punjab National Bank, AGM Complex, Statue Junction, Thiruvananthapuram.
+The said amount, according to the complaints, was disbursed to the opposite parties directly by the bank.
+The said statement made in Exhibit A4 notice issued on behalf of the complainant also has not been disputed by the opposite parties.
+Exhibits A5 and A6 are copies of postal receipts and AD cards service of notice.
+In the written version confirming also, no such dispute is raised.
+Since payment of the said amount of Rs.40,00,000/-(Rupees Forty Lakhs) through the Punjab National Bank is not in dispute, the statement of the complainant on oath, that the total amount paid by the complainant to the opposite parties is Rs.80,00,000/-(Rupees Eighty Lakhs), stands proved.